 - The STRD policies do not change income exclusion rules, and one income exclusion is temporary/sporadic income.
 HUD does not have a specific definition for "sporadic," so under current rules it is up to the PHAs to define sporadic income for exclusion.
 This guidance extends to retrospective income as well.
-However, unlike determining current/anticipated income, with a 12-month look back period for prior year/ retrospective income, PHAs have a better picture of what is truly sporadic, versus just irregular, income. - Examples of income that would not be considered sporadic and not be excluded from retro income include: - Somebody that works multiple short-term jobs over the retro period - A job ended a month into the retro period - Seasonal work - o Examples of income that could be considered sporadic and excluded from retro income include: - Someone worked at one job for most of the retro period, but then also took a job that lasted only a couple of days for a different employer in the middle of it - Income from recycling for refunds
+However, unlike determining current/anticipated income, with a 12-month look back period for prior year/ retrospective income. - Examples of income that would not be considered sporadic and not be excluded from retro income include: - Somebody that works multiple short-term jobs over the retro period - A job ended a month into the retro period - Seasonal work - Examples of income that could be considered sporadic and excluded from retro income include: - Someone worked at one job for most of the retro period, but then also took a job that lasted only a couple of days for a different employer in the middle of it - Income from recycling for refunds